dragonfly/dragonfly/README.md

 **Via command line**:

-To use dragonfly via the command line, we need to specify the optimisation problem (i.e. the function to be maximised and the domain) and the optimisation parameters.
+To use Dragonfly via the command line, we need to specify the optimisation problem (i.e. the function to be maximised and the domain) and the optimisation parameters.
 We have demonstrated these on the [`branin`](https://www.sfu.ca/~ssurjano/branin.html) function and a